Agent Creator

 tools: Read, Glob, Grep # OPT: omit = inherit all

-skills: skill1, skill2 # OPT: full content injected at startup
+skills: skill1, skill2 # OPT: full content injected into context at startup

 ---